Will Clovis Oncology (CLVS) Report Negative Q3 Earnings? What You Should Know

-Clovis Oncology (CLVS) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended June 2021.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects Clovis Oncology (CLVS) to deliver a year-over-year increase in earnings on lower revenues when it reports results for the quarter ended September 2022.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This biopharmaceutical company is expected to post quarterly loss of $0.42 per share in its upcoming report, which represents a year-over-year change of +25%.